 Coursework and essential knowledge may include the following subjects: probability, statistics, computing, population genetics, molecular genomic analysis, sustainability mathematics, epigenomic data analysis, biostatistics, biological mathematical modeling, and even computational neuroscience.

 Bioinformatics is almost always chosen as a specialization at the graduate level.
-Most students come from undergraduate courses of study in fields like biology, computer science, chemistry, biochemistry, or bioengineering.
+Most students come from undergraduate courses of study in biology, computer science, chemistry, biochemistry, or bioengineering.
 In recent years, more and more undergraduate programs in bioinformatics have begun to emerge.
 Some of them are profiled below.

 Admissions Requirements for Bioinformatics Programs